quantum-engineering-polito/CourseNotes/content/QCM Physics/16_Quantum Dots/Quantum Dots.md

 ![[cmn0dqd.png|400]]

-when the mutual capacitive coupling between the dots ​ is greater than zero, it means that there is significant electrostatic interaction between the two quantum dots.
+When the mutual capacitive coupling between the dots ​ is greater than zero, it means that there is significant electrostatic interaction between the two quantum dots.

 **Triple Points**: At certain gate voltages, the electrochemical potentials of the two quantum dots align with the source and drain, allowing electrons to tunnel onto and off the dots.
 These gate voltages correspond to the vertices of the honeycomb pattern and are called "triple points" because three different charge configurations are energetically degenerate.
 Only on these points, a current can flow from source to drain.